AI in Trading: Algos, LLMs and Quantum Computing

 But the key difference is that trading robot algorithms are generally simple, in fact they can be programmed by traders willing to learn the language (or use software which bypasses the need to code).
 However AI algorithms in implementation are not simple and can be extremely complex (for example LLMs can have billions of parameters and hundreds of layers taking weeks or more to train on specialized hardware).

 A caveat is that while typical robots are not complex, some advanced robots linked into machine learning can be very complex, which is to say the requirements of AI ads resource intensive complexity.
-The aim of AI is to emulate parts of human reasoning, so how do AI algorithms fit into the picture of automated trading.
+AI aims to emulate parts of human reasoning, so how do AI algorithms fit into the picture of automated trading?

 AI and augmentation

 AI is currently more like a set of techniques reliant on data centers.
 AI however has a goal, which is Artificial General Intelligence (AGI).
-As its name suggests, it is a computing system which has a generalised model capable of performing tasks to the equivalence or beyond when compared with a human.
+As its name suggests, it is a computing system that has a generalised model capable of performing tasks to the equivalence or beyond when compared with a human.
 AGI is generally not seen as currently existing, though some may say that LLM (Large Language Models) AI Chatbots are a significant step towards this.
-AI is currently more like a kind of advanced automation but touching on areas that seem like human attributes, in terms of the capacity to process data and output responses in ways which can mimic intelligent or human like responses.
+AI is currently more like a kind of advanced automation but touches on areas that seem like human attributes, in terms of the capacity to process data and output responses in ways that can mimic intelligent or human-like responses.

-The training itself produces complex networks of connections which are sufficiently generalised such that they seem like they are making intelligent responses.
-But it can be seen that applying this to the markets could be problematic as human themselves can find the market beyond comprehension in real time.
-On more static perspectives, humans may still find the market difficult to understand, but there is a wide range of techniques which can be applied to make inferences based for example on the chart, or fundamental data.
+The training itself produces complex networks of connections that are sufficiently generalised such that they seem like they are making intelligent responses.
+However, it can be seen that applying this to the markets could be problematic as humans themselves can find the market beyond comprehension in real time.
+From more static perspectives, humans may still find the market difficult to understand, but there is a wide range of techniques that can be applied to make inferences based for example on the chart, or fundamental data.
 AI can do this as well, but not necessarily any better than a human.

-But the idea of using AI, is that it might spot patterns and regularities missed by the human in a similar way that it can spot patterns in data sets the human would find hard to find.
-There are current limitation to real time training and updates to AI, but they are used in more static ways such as portfolio creation and less static ways such as applying machine learning to adjust robots (at considerable computational expense).
+But the idea of using AI, is that it might spot patterns and regularities missed by the human, in a similar way that it can spot patterns in data sets the human would find hard to find.
+There are current limitations to real-time training and updates to AI, but they are used in more static ways such as portfolio creation, and less static ways such as applying machine learning to adjust robots (at considerable computational expense).
 But can these limitations be overcome ?

 This infographic illustrates core features of quantum computing: qbits, entanglement, parallelism and quantum gates with vibrant imagery